Sulfur metabolism may have paved the way for evolution of multicellularity

-Category: Environment Hits: 1When the slime mold Dictyostelium discoideum runs out of food, sulfur limitation drives its development from a unicellular to a multicellular organism.
+Category: Environment Hits: 2When the slime mold Dictyostelium discoideum runs out of food, sulfur limitation drives its development from a unicellular to a multicellular organism.
 Researchers now present the nutrient signaling pathways in this early eukaryote in great detail.
 Their results show how metabolism may have played a crucial role in the origins of multicellularity.
 Moreover, the findings also have therapeutic implications for more complex organisms such as humans.
 Targeting sulfur metabolism in cancer cells may enhance anti-tumor immunity.

 Read more https://www.sciencedaily.com/releases/2021/02/210224143527.htm